kquo/tips/shell/index.md

 ## Run Commands Over SSH
-To run arbitrarily complex command over SSH you sometimes have to *pack* the command as a variable.
+To run arbitrarily complex command over SSH you sometimes have to *pack* the command as a variable:

 ```
 printf -v CMD "%q" "sudo -i"
 ssh -t "$1" "exec bash -c $CMD"